VenkatakrishnaManne8/Titanic-Machine-Learning-from-Disaster/README.md

 import matplotlib.pyplot as plt
 4. Write the code in notebook and run all in Kaggle’s python IDE.
 5. After executing save the output and submit in competition as .csv file
-6. After submitting, I got accuracy of 0.78229 and my leaderboard ranking is 2466.
+6. After submitting, I got accuracy of 0.78229